-A feasibility study of coastal acidification mitigation strategies for the mussel industry (innovation fund)
+Ocean acidification mitigation strategies for the mussel industry

 Project leader: Cliff Law, NIWA/University of Otago

-Coastal waters are becoming more acidic due to increasing atmospheric CO2 and local processes such as microbial respiration.
-This is a threat to New Zealand’s shellfish aquaculture industry, because mussels are less healthy and don’t grow as well at a lower pH.
+Coastal waters are becoming more acidic due to increasing atmospheric carbon dioxide and local processes such as microbial respiration.
+This is a threat to Aotearoa New Zealand’s shellfish aquaculture industry, because mussels are less healthy and don’t grow as well at lower pH.

-We are testing two techniques to see how effective they are at alleviating local acidification around mussel farms.
-The first involves returning waste mussel shell, which could raise pH and dissolved carbonate, as it dissolves.
-The second is strategic aeration to oxygenate farm waters during the night, when oxygen and pH are naturally lower.
+We are testing two techniques to see how effective they are at alleviating acidification around mussel farms.
+The first involves using waste mussel shells, which could raise pH and dissolved carbonate as they break down.
+The second is strategic aeration of farm waters at night, when oxygen and pH are naturally lower.

 Latest news and updates